ember-tooling/ember-language-server/README.md

   - Component imports (from addons)

 - Route autocompletion in `link-to`
-- Diagnostics for ember-template-lint (if it is included in a project)
+- Diagnostics for `ember-template-lint` (if it is included in a project)
+- Workspaces support

 ## Editor Plugins